Holly Bradshaw

-Holly Bethan Bradshaw (née Bleasdale, born 2 November 1991) is a retired English track and field athlete who specialises in the pole vault.
+Holly Bethan Bradshaw, née Bleasdale, (2 November 1991) is an English retired track and field athlete who specialised in the pole vault.
 Bradshaw won a bronze medal at the 2020 Summer Olympics, the first ever Olympic medal for a British woman in the event.

 Bradshaw was previously the British record holder in the event indoors and outdoors, with clearances of 4.87 metres (2012 indoors) and 4.90 metres (2021 outdoors), before both marks were taken by Molly Caudery.
 She also won bronze at the 2012 World Indoor Championships, gold at the 2013 European Indoor Championships, bronze at the 2018 European Championships, and silver at the 2019 European Indoor Championships.
 She also won the event at the team-based 2018 Athletics World Cup.

 Coached by Scott Simpson, she was consistently ranked among the world's best and was ranked in the world top ten on the Track and Field News merit rankings in eight seasons (2012, 2013, 2016, 2017, 2018, 2019, 2021 and 2022).